ergin3d/Library-Management-System/README.md

 # Library Management System
-Create a command - line Library Management System(LMS) that manages books, users, and transactions.
+Create a command-line Library Management System(LMS) that manages books, users, and transactions.

 Made with the help of Github Copilot and ChatGPT 4